Vernon Community, Hestand: Customs and belief

 A member of the community, Ruben Schwartz, known as "Dr. Ruben" is an alternative medicine practitioner who works with herbs and iridology.
 The community lives off market gardens, sorghum syrup production and other goods they sell.

 Population

 As of 2005 there were 32 families in the community.
+In 2020 there were 364 adherents, that is members, not yet baptized youths and children of the "Believers in Christ," that is the Vernon Community, in Monroe County, Kentucky where Hestand is located.
+This would indicate some 50 families.